Justin Lockey: 2012 onward– Editors

 After the departure of Chris Urbanowicz from the band, Lockey was drafted in, initially to play the lead guitar for a small run of gigs leading up to and including headlining Rock Werchter Festival in Belgium 2012.

-Along with Elliott Williams, the band settled into a new period of creativity and after the Rock Werchter show the band in its new line up wasted no time setting to work on the fourth studio Album, 2014's The Weight of Your Love.
+Along with Elliott Williams, the band settled into a new period of creativity and after the Rock Werchter show the band in its new line-up wasted no time setting to work on the fourth studio album, 2014's The Weight of Your Love.
 Recorded by producer Jacquire King at the Blackbird Studios, Nashville, U.S.

-Since that release the band have gone on to release two more albums, 2015's In Dream which Lockey engineered and co produced with the rest of the band in an isolated makeshift studio space on the west coast of Scotland.
+Since that release the band have gone on to release two more albums.
+2015's In Dream was engineered and co-produced by Lockey with the rest of the band in an isolated makeshift studio space on the west coast of Scotland.

 2018's album Violence again saw the band set up a makeshift studio space, this time on the outskirts of Oxford, UK.
 This time Lockey engineered and producers Blanck Mass and Leo Abrahams were drafted in to finish the record.
 The remaining tracking being completed at Monnow Valley studios, Monmouth, Wales, UK.

-2019 saw the release of Editors first compilation album Black Gold featuring thirteen tracks spanning the band's career to date.
+2019 saw the release of Editors' first compilation album, Black Gold, featuring 13 tracks spanning the band's career to date.
 The band recorded three new songs for the compilation with producer Jacknife Lee (R.E.M, Snow Patrol) at his studio north of Los Angeles, U.S.

-The deluxe edition of the release featured eight stripped down acoustic versions of previously released material under the title Distance: The Acoustic Recordings, which Lockey engineered and produced as well as composed cello arrangements for along with cellist Brione Jackson.
+The deluxe edition of the release featured eight stripped-down acoustic versions of previously released material under the title Distance: The Acoustic Recordings, which Lockey engineered, produced and, with cellist Brione Jackson, composed cello arrangements for.